catherine-o-brien/multimodalhugs-examples/README.md

 and then train a basic MultimodalHugs model.
 All steps are submitted as SLURM jobs.

+If the process is fully reproducible, this should result in a test set BLEU score of `10.691`.

 ### Hyperparams exploration

 The following script will train approximately 50 models to search for good hyperparameters